paul-hammant/tbd/content/deciding-factors/index.md

 ## Waterfall

 This one is easy.
 If you're doing waterfall, you're not close at all to the "don't break the build" mantra required to do Trunk Based Development.
-Conside a short-iteration Agile methodology.
+Consider a short-iteration Agile methodology.

 ## Story size